 Physical Enhancement Power Collection: powers of this variety are generally active most or all the time, functioning in an automatic fashion - though of course they can be limited to work otherwise.
 All twenty-five physical enhancement powers act to bolster the bodies of their possessors, making them much abler to survive in a variety of hostile conditions.

 Physical Weaponry Power Collection: the sixteen physical weaponry powers are anatomical enhancements to a character which allow him or her superior performance in melee combat.
 Generally, physical weapons are inherent features of one's anatomy, and are immune to the use of power control powers for the most part - making them even more useful in ascendant battles!

-Sensory Power Collection: this document is a collection of all twenty six sensory powers, culled from the comprehensive power list and organized in one place for ease of use.
-This is an effort to showcase this group of less aggressive powers, in order to allow them to stand out against the 'noise' generated by being next to all the others in the master list.
+Sensory Power Collection: this document is a collection of all twenty-six sensory powers, culled from the comprehensive power list and organized in one place for ease of use.
+This is an effort to showcase this group of less aggressive powers, to allow them to stand out against the 'noise' generated by being next to all the others in the master list.

 Last | Main | Next

 If you're not seeing this content within the technohol.com domain, it's been stolen by someone who doesn't respect others' work.